 Trade Gold Trading

-Inverted Hammer Commodities Trading Candlestick Pattern and Shooting Star Commodity Trading Candlestick Pattern look alike.
+Inverted Hammer Commodities Candle-stick Pattern & Shooting Star Candlestick Pattern look alike.
 These have a long upper shadow and a short body at the bottom.
-Their color does not matter.
-What matters is the point where they appear whether at the top of a market commodity trend (star) or the bottom of a market commodity trend (hammer).
+Their fill color does not matter.
+What matters is the point where these candlesticks appear whether at the top of a market trend (star) or the bottom of a market trend (hammer).

 Upward Commodities Trend Reversal - Shooting Star Candlesticks